Every MLS club's must-watch homegrown player in 2024

 UNITED STATES SOCCER DEVELOPMENT ACADEMY

-2013-14: Adekugbe made 18 appearances for Whitecaps FC U-18 Residency, including 17 starts, and scored one goal.
+'13-'14: Adekugbe made 18 appearances for Whitecaps FC U-18 Residency, including 17 starts, and scored one goal.
 2012-13: Adekugbe started 32 of 35 regular season games for Whitecaps FC U-18 Residency, registering two goals.
 2011-12: Adekugbe started 23 of 25 regular season games for Whitecaps FC U-16 Residency, scoring one goal on the season in a 5-0 win over California Development Academy on September 24, 2011.
 Late in the season, Adekugbe joined Whitecaps FC U-18 Residency for the 2011-12 Academy Finals Week in Houston, Texas.

-Senior: The homegrown left back was called up by head coach Benito Floro to a 10-day training camp from September 1 to September 10; the red and white played two friendlies versus Mauritania during that span.
+Adekugbe made his senior international debut in the 1-1 draw in the second leg of the third round of FIFA World Cup qualifying versus Belize on September 8, 2015.
+The left back received his first-ever senior camp invite in September 2013.
+Three of his appearances for the national team came at the 2022 FIFA Men’s World Cup in Qatar, starting the last group stage match against Morocco.
+Adekugbe has also played in FIFA World Cup Qualifying, Concacaf Nations League, Gold Cup, and international friendly matches for Canada.
 U-20: Adekugbe started three friendly matches for Canada during a camp in November 2014.
 The young defender captained Canada’s side in a 2-2 draw against England, and started in a 2-1 win over Russia, and a 1-0 win over the United States.
-U-18: Adekugbe was called up to a week-long training camp with the Canadian U-18 team in November 2012, and and then again in October 2013 for an October 8 to October 14 camp in Guatemala.
+U-18: Adekugbe was called up to a week-long training camp with the Canadian U-18 team in November 2012, and and then again in October 2013 for a camp in Guatemala.

 Born in London, England, and growing up in Manchester, England, Adekugbe immigrated to Canada at the age of nine.
-The defender's parents are Dee and Ben Adekugbe.
+His parents are Dee and Ben Adekugbe.
 In his early years, Ben spent time with Charlton Athletic FC.
 Adekugbe’s younger brother Elijah was a member of Whitecaps FC Residency.
 He also has three sisters named Abigail, Debbie, and Ruth.
 He first attended Nicholas Varley Community School in Manchester, England (1999 to 2004) before attending Calgary's Midnapore School (2004 to 2006).
 He then attended Sir Winston Churchill High School (2009-10) and Dr. E.P.
 Scarlett High School (2010-11) in Calgary, Alberta.